-The Democratic Republic of the Congo is one of the richest countries in the world in terms of natural resources.
+The Democratic Republic of the Congo (DRC) is one of the richest countries in the world in terms of natural resources.
 It sits on an estimated $24 trillion worth of natural resources, including 3.2 trillion cubic feet of natural gas, large deposits of iron ore, platinum, diamonds, gold and uranium, as well as 106270 square kilometers of arable land.
-Despite all this, its citizens make, on average, only $800 per year, and 63 percent live under the poverty line.
-Given its vast mineral wealth and natural resources, why is the Democratic Republic of Congo poor?
+Despite all this, its citizens make, on average, only $800 per year, and 63% live under the poverty line.
+Given its vast mineral wealth and natural resources, why is the Democratic Republic of the Congo poor?

 Due to the DRC’s great wealth of natural resources, it has consistently been exploited by imperial European powers throughout its history.
 When first discovered by the Western world in the sixteenth century, millions of Congolese men and women were stolen from their homeland and shipped around the globe to act as slaves for European industry.

 Later, when slavery was eventually abolished throughout most of the developed world, the Congo was still not safe from pillage.
 When tires became a staple due to the rise of cars and bicycles, the rubber was taken from the Congo.
-When World War I was fought, 75 percent of the copper used in bullet casings were mined in the Congo.
+When World War I was fought, 75% of the copper used in bullet casings were mined in the Congo.
 And when the United States dropped two nuclear bombs on Japan in World War II, you can bet the uranium came from the Congo too.

 During this period, which lasted from 1879 to 1959, the Congo region was controlled by the Belgian empire.
 However, colonial exploitation alone cannot be the only answer to the question “why is the Democratic Republic of the Congo poor?”
 Due to the abundance of uranium in the region, the Soviet Union and the United States carried out proxy wars in the Congo by supporting vying factions during the Cold War.